benwiley4000/linear-algebra-functions/README.md

-# linear-algebra-functions
+# pure-linear-algebra
-A collection of linear algebra utility functions
+A collection of types and pure functions for basic linear algebra operations, written in pure JavaScript.

+Works in Node and the browser!

+This library is suited for interactive computation applications involving vectors, lines, planes, hyperplanes, and systems of equations - particularly Gaussian Elimination.
+It does not do matrix operations.

+This library is not built with the ideal of performance at the forefront, so depending on the application, another library (perhaps [linear-algebra](https://www.npmjs.com/package/linear-algebra)) could be better suited.

-Initial test cases adapted from Udacity's [Linear Algebra Refresher Course](https://www.udacity.com/course/linear-algebra-refresher-course--ud953)
+Initial test cases adapted from Udacity's [Linear Algebra Refresher Course](https://www.udacity.com/course/linear-algebra-refresher-course--ud953).

+## contributing
-Don't hesitate to submit additional test cases via pull request!
+Don't hesitate to submit additional documentation, test cases, bug fixes or features via pull request!

+If you think something is wrong with the API (totally plausible), please open an issue for discussion before submitting a pull rquest.